rafaelsouz/rafaelsouz/README.md

-## Olá pessoas, sejam muito bem vindo ao meu perfil 👋
+## Hello everyone, welcome to my profile 👋 👋

-<h3>👨 &nbsp; Sobre mim</h3>
+<h3>👨 &nbsp; About me</h3>

-- 🤔 &nbsp; Um explorador de novas tecnologias e um amante de código limpo.
+- 🤔 &nbsp; An explorer of new technologies and a lover of clean code.
-- 🔭 &nbsp; Sou Bacharel em Ciência da Computação.
+- 🔭 &nbsp; I hold a Bachelor’s degree in Computer Science.
-- 💼 &nbsp; Trabalho como Engenheiro de software na <a href="https://www.mercadolivre.com.br" target="_blank" rel="noopener noreferrer">Mercado Livre</a>.
+- 💼 &nbsp; I work as a Software Engineer at <a href="https://www.mercadolivre.com.br" target="_blank" rel="noopener noreferrer">Mercado Livre</a>.
-- 🌱 &nbsp; Atualmente estou mergulhando de cabeça em React e todo seu ecossistema.
+- 🌱 &nbsp; I have over 6 years of experience in web and mobile development using React and React Native.

 <div>
   <img height="180em" src="https://github-readme-stats.vercel.app/api?username=rafaelsouz&show_icons=true&theme=default&include_all_commits=true&count_private=true"/>